autecht/quick-to-do/README.md

 Use `--tag <tag of task>` to only list tasks with a tag matching the tag argument.
 Use `--no-tag` to only list tasks without a tag.
 ### Remove
-Use the `remove` subcommand with a label argument to remove a task with the given label from the to-do list.
+Use `remove --label <task label>` to remove a task with the given label from the to-do list.

 ### Modify
-Use the `modify` subcommand with a label argument to modify any features a task with the given label.
+Use the `modify` subcommand with a label flag to modify any features a task with the given label.
+Use `--label <task label>` to specify the label of the task to be modified.
-Use `--label <new label>` flag to change the label of the task to the new label.
+Use `--new-label <new label>` flag to change the label of the task to the new label.
 Use `--due <date> <time>` flag to change the date and, optionally, time of the task.
 Use `--priority <new priority>` to change the priority level of the task.
 Use `--tag <new tag>` to change the tag of the task.